-- Regular blood tests (every one to three years) for prolactin, insulin-like growth factor 1 (IGF-1), fasting glucose, insulin, and proinsulin, beginning at age 5 to 10 years.
+Regular blood tests every 1 to 3 years for prolactin, insulin-like growth factor 1 (IGF-1), fasting glucose, insulin, and proinsulin, beginning at age 5 to 10 years.

-- Magnetic resonance imaging (MRI) scan of the brain, every three to five years, beginning between ages 5 to 10, or at any time the results of the tests for serum prolactin or insulin-like growth factor is abnormal.
+Magnetic resonance imaging (MRI) scan of the brain, every 3 to 5 years, beginning between ages 5 to 10, or at any time the results of the tests for serum prolactin or insulin-like growth factor is abnormal.

-- MRI or computed tomography (CT) scan of the chest and abdomen, every two to four years, beginning at age 20 or when the serum gastrin, PP, or VIP is noted to be abnormal.
+MRI or computed tomography (CT) scan of the chest and abdomen, every 2 to 4 years, beginning at age 20 or when the serum gastrin, PP, or VIP is noted to be abnormal.

 Screening guidelines may change over time as new technologies are developed and more is learned about MEN1.
 It is important to talk with your doctor about appropriate screening tests.

 What are the treatment options for the endocrine tumors?